Malawi: Geography

-Malawi is a landlocked country in southeastern Africa, bordered by Zambia to the northwest, Tanzania to the northeast, and Mozambique to the south, southwest, and southeast.
-It lies between latitudes 9° and 18°S, and longitudes 32° and 36°E.

-The Great Rift Valley runs through the country from north to south, and to the east of the valley lies Lake Malawi (also called Lake Nyasa), making up over three-quarters of Malawi's eastern boundary.
+Malawi is a landlocked country in southeastern Africa, bordered by Zambia to the northwest, Tanzania to the northeast, and Mozambique to the south, southwest, and general east.
+It lies between latitudes 9° and 18°S, and longitudes 32° and 36°E. The Great Rift Valley runs through the country from north to south, and to the east of the valley lies Lake Malawi (also called Lake Nyasa), making up over three-quarters of Malawi's eastern boundary.
 Lake Malawi is sometimes called the Calendar Lake as it is about 365 mi long and 52 mi wide.
 The Shire River flows from the south end of the lake and joins the Zambezi River 250 mi farther south in Mozambique.
 The surface of Lake Malawi is at 1500 ft above sea level, with a maximum depth of 2300 ft, which means the lake bottom is over 700 ft below sea level at some points.

 In the mountainous sections of Malawi surrounding the Rift Valley, plateaus rise generally 3000 to 4000 ft above sea level, although some rise as high as 8000 ft in the north.
-To the south of Lake Malawi lie the Shire Highlands, gently rolling land at approximately 3000 ft above sea level.
+To the south of Lake Malawi lies the Shire Highlands, gently rolling land at approximately 3000 ft above sea level.
 In this area, the Zomba and Mulanje mountain peaks rise to respective heights of 7000 and 10000 ft.

-Malawi's capital is Lilongwe, and its commercial centre is Blantyre with a population of over 500,000 people.
+Malawi's capital is Lilongwe, and its commercial centre is Blantyre, with a population of over 500,000 people.
 Malawi has two sites listed on the UNESCO World Heritage List.
-Lake Malawi National Park was first listed in 1984 and the Chongoni Rock Art Area was listed in 2006.
+Lake Malawi National Park was first listed in 1984, and the Chongoni Rock Art Area was listed in 2006.

 Malawi's climate is hot in the low-lying areas in the south of the country and temperate in the northern highlands.
 The altitude moderates what would otherwise be an equatorial climate.
 Between November and April, the temperature is warm with equatorial rains and thunderstorms, with the storms reaching their peak severity in late March.
-After March, the rainfall rapidly diminishes, and from May to September wet mists float from the highlands into the plateaus, with almost no rainfall during these months.
+After March, the rainfall rapidly diminishes, and from May to September, wet mists float from the highlands into the plateaus, with almost no rainfall during these months.